Defining IG for Law Firms

 1. Where are information governance policies being stored?

-When it comes to technology, the legal industry is not the most innovative sector.
-As a result, it’s not uncommon for policies to be found in a three-ring binder, in an email, on a file share, or in a document management system.
-Lacking easy access, firms face numerous challenges when it comes to managing information governance policies and making them actionable.
+Regarding technology, the legal industry is not the most innovative sector.
+As a result, it’s not uncommon for policies to be found in a spreadsheet, in an email, on a file share, or in a document management system.
+Lacking easy access, firms face numerous challenges when managing information governance policies and making them actionable.

 2. Are Outside Counsel Guidelines being followed?